elouangrimm/beta/pages/about.md

 # **About Me**

-Hey, I’m **{{ site.author.name }}** and I love messing around with tech 💻.
-I helped Epimetheus Games out with their first two games, EyeSore and Project Prometheus 🎮 (you can check 'em out on itch).
-I’ve been helping out with @MoeBazziGIT’s Tidy Tab Groups project 🧹 (Hey!
-Join the Discord HERE!!!).
-I live in Cape Town 🌍 and speak French 🇫🇷 and English 🇬🇧 fluently.
-I love photography 📸 and I take pictures with my crappy phone 📱 and post them on Insta 📷.
+Hey, I’m **{{ site.author.name }}** and I love messing around with tech 💻✨.
+I’m always exploring how tech works 🔍⚙️—whether it’s tinkering with Chrome extensions 🖱️ or learning new programming techniques 👨‍💻!

+I helped Epimetheus Games 🎮 with their first two games, EyeSore 👁️‍🗨️ and Project Prometheus 🔥, and both won the top prize 🏆 at the Oregon Game Project Challenge 🥳.
+I’ve also been contributing to @MoeBazziGIT’s Tidy Tab Groups project 🧹📂.

+I recently moved to Cape Town 🌍🏞️, and I’m fluent in French 🇫🇷 and English 🇬🇧.
+I love photography 📸 and take pictures with my crappy phone 📱😂, sharing them on Instagram 📷✨.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}